yt-dev/yt-dev/README.md

 ## I am a front-end developer.
 Hmm... maybe 🤔

-- 2022 Goals: Learn Blender, Go, writing some post, and more.
+- 2022 Goals: Learn Blender, Go, write some posts, maybe more.

 ### Languages and Tools: